 Advantages

-- The trails will be less crowded
+• The trails will be less crowded.

-- Temperatures are warmer during the day
+• Temperatures are warmer during the day.

-- Nighttime temperatures are warmer
+• Nighttime temperatures are warmer.

-- There is a lot more rain (typically heavy afternoon storms)
+• There is a lot more rain (typically heavy afternoon storms).

-- Guided Tours tend to be cheaper
+• Guided Tours tend to be cheaper.

 Disadvantages

-- Trails may be washed out or susceptible to mudslides
+• Trails may be washed out or susceptible to mudslides.

-- Visibility is much poorer
+• Visibility is much poorer.

-- The trails can be more dangerous because of wet conditions
+• The trails can be more dangerous because of wet conditions.

 Best Time to Visit (May – June, October – November)

 Because the trails tend to be crowded during the dry season, and in less than stellar conditions during the wet season, the best times to make the hike to Machu Picchu on the Inca Trail tend to be during the shoulder seasons between the wet and dry seasons.
-During the months of May and June, as well as during the months of October and November, you will find fewer crowds on the trail than during the peak of the dry season.
-The trail also tends to be in much better condition than it is during the peak of the wet season.

 Hiking the Inca Trail to Machu Picchu

-Hiking the Inca trail to Machu Picchu is one of this world’s most infamous hikes.
-Not only is the scenery that you encounter along the trail absolutely gorgeous, but the cultural experience of seeing some of the most well preserved Incan archeological sites makes this hike even more special.
-Hiking the trail to Machu Picchu is a great way to walk in the footsteps of the Incans and truly appreciate how amazing this journey was and still is.
+You get to see some of the most well-preserved Incan archeological sites in the world.
+Hiking the trail to Machu Picchu is a great way to walk in the footsteps of the Incans.
+This way, you can truly appreciate how amazing this journey was and still is.

-As you read the itineraries that I have included below, please keep in mind that you can hike this trail at any pace that is comfortable for you.
-I have included a few different options for itineraries that you can use, but there are tour companies that extend this trip out to up to a week as well.
-All-in-all, the classic Inca Trail to Machu Picchu is roughly a 26 mile (or 43 kilometers) trek if you do the entire thing, so breaking that up into manageable day hikes will depend greatly on your ability and the time constraints that you are working with.
+As you read the itineraries below, please remember you can hike this trail at any pace comfortable for you.
+In fact, I have included a few different options for itineraries that you can use.
+However, there are tour companies that extend this trip out to up to a week as well.

-The Classic Machu Picchu Hike
+The Classic Machu Picchu Inca Trail Hike

-If you are looking to add a little bit of adventure to your trip to see Machu Picchu, hiking on the Inca Trail to get there is a fantastic way to enhance your trip.
 If you are into backpacking, beautiful vistas, and cultural experiences, then the classic Inca Trail hike will be right up your alley.
 I have included a popular 4-day and 3-night itinerary for you to review below.
-But as I said previously, this hike can certainly be done over a longer period of time if you would like to break it up into more manageable segments based on your hiking skill level.

 Day 1

-It is a 37-mile or 60-kilometer drive on roads that wind thru the mountains and small villages so, it will take you 75-90 minutes to make the journey.
+It is a 37-mile or 60-kilometer drive on roads that wind through the mountains and small villages so, it will take you 75-90 minutes to make the journey.
 Please make sure you leave yourself enough time to get to the train station by early morning.
 If you are hiking the Inca Trail with a tour company, chances are they will be organizing this transportation for you.
 Please be sure to check with them on the logistics before you arrive in Cusco.

 Taxi